jiayong1008/jiayong1008/README.md

 **Language:** Python
 :point_right: **[View More](https://github.com/jiayong1008/jiayong1008/tree/ai/sudoku)**

+I've got many more projects which I did not include here, you could check out my other repos if you are interested.
-I am open to any project feedback or recommendations, if you have one, do let me know. 😄 📫 jiayong1008@gmail.com
+I am open to any project feedback or recommendations. 😄
+📫 jiayong1008@gmail.com

 <!---